 Nebraska Revised Statute 25-217

-An action is commenced on the date the complaint is filed with the court.
-The action shall stand dismissed without prejudice as to any defendant not served within six months from the date the complaint was filed.
+(1) An action is commenced on the day the complaint is filed with the court.

 1. Issuance and service